rarelygoeshere/WordleWeb/README.md

 - [musicle.app](https://musicle.app/) Music Guessing Game Portal
 - [tweedle](https://tweedle.playpass.games/) / [2](https://tweedle.app/) A daily word game for your favorite twitter profiles
 - [musicals](https://musicals.heardledecades.xyz/) / [Release Post](https://www.reddit.com/r/Broadway/comments/1hkrijc/todays_broadway_heardle/) Music Guessing Game
+- [Pride](https://pride.heardledecades.xyz/) is like Heardle/ReHeardle but for LGBTQ+-related songs.
 - [Countryle](https://countryle.com/) makes you guess a country, with each wrong guess telling you if you’re right on hemisphere/continent, how close you are in terms of avg. temp./population & in which direction, and the cardinal direction you need to go.
 - [Crissle Crosle](https://crisslecrossle.com/) like Wordle, but every guess comes with an additional “blue” word, such that the yellow and green colors of your guess apply either to its corresponding blue word or to the target word.
 - [Factle](https://frontofficesports.com/trivia/factle/) requires you to guess the “top five” in a particular statistical category, in order, out of 23 given options.
+- [FoxiMax](https://www.foximax.com/) has you guess letters one at a time hangman-style, with each wrong letter revealing a new word that you also have to guess.
+Eight wrong letters is a loss.
+- [heatle](https://heatlegame.com/) is like Wordle, but every incorrect letter gets colored by how far away it is alphabetically from the correct letter.
+- [Murdle](https://murdle.com/index.html) is a murder mystery game.
+Use the given clues and the notebook to logically deduce the murderer, the weapon, the location, and sometimes also the motive.
+- [Referdle](https://referdle.com/) starts you off with just the colored tiles of a 5-guess Wordle solution.
+Use this and play 5 games of 5-guess Wordle to successfully fill the tiles with their corresponding letters.
+- [Repeatle](https://repeatle.netlify.app/) is like Wordle, but the target word, and indeed every guessed word, must always have at least one repeated letter.
+- [Rhyme Time](https://www.rhymetime.co/) challenges you to find three words that rhyme based on a selection of given letters from each word.
+- [Squaredle](https://squaredle.app/) is a word-search-style game without a word bank.
+Find all possible words by moving from letter to letter orthogonally or diagonally.
+- [WordAll](https://wordall.xyz/) starts you off with two already-given Wordle guesses.
+You must find all valid words consistent with the coloring of those guesses.
+- [WordHuddle](https://wordhuddle.com/) is a hangman-style game.
+It starts you out with all the blanks, as well as a clue.
+Each time you get the first available letter, it saves a guess.
+Get it in 10 guesses to win.
+- [

 # Sort this out
 Duordle, Bardle, Heardle, BIRD, the Movie Frame Game